Local Invariant Structures in the Dynamics of Capillary Water Jet: Toolset of Paradifferential Calculus

-Meanwhile, we observe that the $\#_r$ and $\times;r$ operations are simply cut-offs of the composition and adjoint operations in the symbolic calculus for (1,0) pseudo-differential operators.
-Hence, we assert that \emph{paradifferential calculus retains the same algebraic structure as standard pseudo-differential calculus, modulo smoothing operators, requiring minimal regularity in the coefficients}.
+Meanwhile, we observe that the $\#_r$ and $\times;r$ operations are simply cut-offs of the composition and adjoint operations in the symbolic calculus for (1,0) pseudodifferential operators.
+Hence, we assert that \emph{paradifferential calculus retains the same algebraic structure as standard pseudodifferential calculus, modulo smoothing operators, requiring minimal regularity in the coefficients}.

 \begin{remark} We have the following corollary: if

 with $m,m'\in\xR$ and $r>0$, then with

 the operators $T_a T_b -T_{c}$ and $T_a^* - T_{d}$ are of order $m+m'-r$ and $m-r$, respectively.
 Such argument will be used for the paralinearization of nonlinear operators such as Dirichlet-Neumann operators. \end{remark}